hiepvo123/ecommerce-game-platform/READme.md

-# Game Shop (E-commerce-PTPL)
+# Ecommerce Game Platform (Personal Extension)

+⚠️ Project Origin
+This project is forked from the academic group project:
+KhoiDang1209 / E-commerce-PTPL.
 This repository is a small full-stack e-commerce application for selling games.
 It contains a Node.js + Express backend (with PostgreSQL) and a React frontend.
 The README below explains how the project is structured, how to run it locally on Windows (PowerShell), and important API/session/database configuration notes.

+The original project was completed as part of a university course.
+This repository represents independent development, refactoring, and feature expansion by the author after course completion.

 ## Contents